Skip to content

 vim roles/reviewer.md

-# Bump the version
+# Bump the version (and optionally tag in git)

-cliq team version patch @myorg/my-pipeline
+cliq team version patch --git-tag

-# → v1.2.1 (git commit + tag created automatically)
+# → v1.2.1 (git commit + tag created)

 # Publish with a changelog